 She is a founding member of Peter's Project, responsible for bringing radiotherapy services to the region.

 Dr. Hayes has brought to South West Oncology, her experience in treating a wide range of tumour types but has expertise in bowel, breast, lung and neuroendocrine tumours (eg: carcinoid).

 Ian trained in Medical Oncology in Ireland before coming to Australia in 2010 for further training at the Peter MacCallum Cancer Centre for 4 years.

 He treats all cancer types but has a special interest in breast cancer, cancer genetics and Information Technology in oncology.

 Ian is an Affiliate Associate Professor at Deakin University and VCCC Alliance Regional Oncology Lead.

 Ian also attends the Portland District Hospital chemotherapy day unit one day per week (Thursday) for chemotherapy and consultation services.

-Dr Oliver Klein
+A/Prof Oliver Klein

-Dr Oliver Klein has undertaken his training in Medical Oncology and Clinical Haematology in Germany before coming to Australia in 2005 to join the Ludwig Institute for Cancer Research at the Austin Hospital.
+A/Prof Oliver Klein has undertaken his training in Medical Oncology and Clinical Haematology in Germany before coming to Australia in 2005 to join the Ludwig Institute for Cancer Research at the Austin Hospital.
 He has worked for several years as a postdoctoral and clinical research fellow being actively involved in melanoma and cancer immunotherapy research.

 Dr Klein has experience in the treatment of patients in all major tumour streams with a particular interest in melanoma, haematological and gynaecological malignancies.
 He is holding an appointment with the Austin Hospital and the Olivia Newton John Cancer Centre in Melbourne where is heading the recently established immuno-oncology service.
 His research is focused on exploring the most up to date and novel way to treat cancer by harnessing the immune system's ability to fight cancer.